UnicornGlobal/data-table/README.md

     - `events` - an object with event names and handlers.
 Only required if field type is component
     - `symbol` - Currency symbol if type is currency
     - `value` - value if type is custom.
 Can be a function that returns a value or a literal value
+    - `secondary` - boolean value determines if column is shown on small screens or not
+    - `grow` - flex grow css property

 - `config` - Has the following properties
     - `search` - search configuration
         - `enabled` - true or false.
 Disable or enable search
         - `placeholder` - Search box placeholder
         - `term` - search v-model
+    - `filtering` - Configuration for filtering
+        - `enabled` - Boolean, whether filtering is enabled or not
+        - `filters` - An array of filters
+            - `type` - Filter type.
+Can be `tabbed`, `checkbox`, or `dropdown`
+            - `tabbs` - An array or tab filters.
+Only required if `type` is `tabbed`
+                - `type` - Tabbed filter type.
+Can be `date` or `range`
+                - `from` - Date or number range lower limit
+                - `to` - Date or number range upper limit
+            - `field` - Field to filter.
+Only required if `type` is `checkbox`
+            - `value` - Initial value of checkbox or dropdown filter
+            - `placeholder` - Dropdown filter placeholder
+            - `options` - An array of options for dropdown filters.
+Can be strings or objects with `label` and `value` keys
+    - `linking` - Configuration for converting a whole table row into a link
+        - `enabled` - True or false to enable/disable linking
+        - `link` - A function called with row data and returns a router-link `:to` prop value
+- `controls` - An array of configurations for call-to-actions for each row.
+    - `type` - Can be `link` or `component`
+    - `href` - a callback function to return link configuration if type is link.
+Its called with the data for that row
+    - `label` - label if type is link
+    - `props` - Either a callback function or object if type is `component`
+    - `events` - Events config if type is component